 - 1. Place the patient in the appropriate position and expose the target area. - 2.
 Identify appropriate landmarks by utilizing linear ultrasound transducer. - 3.
-Place sterile gloves, and with the help of an assistant, apply a sterile probe cover to the ultrasound. - 4.
+Place sterile gloves, and with the help of an assistant, apply a sterile probe cover to the ultrasound probe. - 4.
 Clean the area using an antiseptic solution in the usual sterile fashion and place small sterile drapes. - 5.
 Again, identify appropriate landmarks with ultrasound. - 6.
 Place a small amount (2-4 mL) of 1% lidocaine using a small needle (25G or 30G) to form a skin wheel at the target area of needle insertion. - 7.
 Insert the needle in the previously created skin wheel in an in-plane technique.
 The needle tip should be in constant view under dynamic ultrasound guidance.
-If performing nerve block, care should be taken not to inject directly into the nerve but just adjacent, to avoid nerve injury. - 8.
+If performing nerve block, care should be taken not to inject directly into the nerve but just adjacent to it, to avoid nerve injury. - 8.
 A test injection with 2-4 mL of saline may be used to confirm correct placement.
 For compartment blocks, hydrodissection of the fascial plane will be achieved with correct needle placement. - 9.
 After negative aspiration, slowly inject appropriate local anesthetic, with periodic aspiration, maintaining needle position throughout. - 10.
-During the procedure, the clinician should frequently evaluate the cardiac monitor for any signs of ectopy.
+During the procedure, the clinician should frequently evaluate the cardiac monitor (when cardiac monitoring is used) for any signs of ectopy.
 If any ectopy is noted, the injection should immediately cease.
-Additionally, the clinician may ask the patient about any symptoms of local anesthetic toxicity such as lightheadedness, dizziness, perioral numbness or tingling.
+Additionally, the clinician may ask the patient about any symptoms of local anesthetic toxicity (LAST) such as lightheadedness, dizziness, perioral numbness or tingling.
 This assessment should repeat at the end of the procedure.
-If any signs of local anesthetic toxicity are observed, help should be requested and Intralipid should be considered for refractory toxicity (see below.) - 11.
-Withdraw the needle at the end of the procedure and apply a little pressure to the area for up to two minutes. - 12.
+If any signs of LAST are observed, help should be requested and Intralipid should be considered for refractory toxicity (see below.) - 11.
+Withdraw the needle at the end of the procedure and apply pressure to the area for up to two minutes. - 12.
 Following the procedure, a repeat neurovascular exam should be documented even if the procedure is not completed.
 The clinician should note the time of the block in their procedure note. - 13.
-Ensure the patient is comfortable and that observations are checked: the patient should remain on a cardiac monitor for at least 30 minutes.
+Ensure the patient is comfortable and that observations are checked: the patient should remain on a cardiac monitor for at least 30 minutes when cardiac monitoring is employed (see Fascia iliaca block guidelines for that specific block).
 [6] Healthcare providers should monitor for signs of cardiovascular complications such as dysrhythmias, chest pain and/or shortness of breath; anaphylaxis; central nervous system complications such as seizures, lethargy, or changes in mental status during these checks.